How Many Calories to Burn a Day

 Step 1: Determine Your BMR

 Your basal metabolic rate (BMR) is the number of calories your body burns at rest.
-Your BMR reflects the number of calories your body needs to function at rest.
-It accounts for 60–70% of total daily energy expenditure.
-To calculate your BMR, you can use the Mifflin-St Jeor equation, which takes into account your age, sex, height, and weight.
+Your BMR reflects the number of calories your body needs to function at rest, accounting for approximately 60–75% of your total daily energy expenditure [2].
+To calculate your BMR, you can use the widely used Mifflin-St Jeor equation [3], which takes into account your age, sex, height, and weight:

 Step 2: Factor in Your Activity Level